gmickel/CodeWhisper/README.md

 - Mistral Nemo
 - Mistral Large

 These models currently struggle to follow instructions accurately for comprehensive task implementation.
-However, I am actively working on:
+However, we are actively working on:

 1. Improving the workflow for smaller local models
 2. Developing an evaluation pipeline for consistent performance measurement